-New Mexico has the most productive workforce in the U.S. According to the 2014 State New Economy Index New Mexico is ranked first in manufacturing value added.
+New Mexico has the second highest percentage of Jobs in High-tech Industries in the U.S. According to the 2017 State New Economy Index New Mexico is ranked eleventh in business churning.

-From 2010 to 2016, the total population grew by 1.1% from 2.059 million to 2.081 million people and is projected to grow to 2.3 million by 2020, according to the UNM BBER Population Projections.
-There are nearly 100,000 students enrolled in grades 9 through 12 in the state, and more than 131,000 enrolled in post-secondary institutions here, ensuring a pipeline of new workers.
+From 2010 to 2017, the total population grew by 1.4% and is projected to grow to 2.2 million by 2020, according to the UNM BBER Population Projections.
+There are nearly 98,000 students enrolled in grades 9 through 12 in the state, and 126,000 enrolled in post-secondary institutions here, ensuring a pipeline of new workers.

 The New Mexico Department of Workforce Solutions (DWS) publishes the monthly Labor Market Review, which provides an excellent snapshot of the state’s workforce, and the annual State of the Workforce Report.
 DWS provides a wealth of data and publications and these are described on the More Data page.

 Educational attainment is a key site selection factor for businesses considering a new location.
 New Mexico has a high proportion of residents in the prime workforce age group (25 to 44 years) with graduate or professional degrees, due in part to the national labs and research universities located here.
-The state also has a high percentage of prime workforce age group with some college education including associates degrees.
-The bar chart below shows educational attainment for population 25 to 44 years for selected states in 2015.
+The bar chart below shows educational attainment for population 25 to 44 years for selected states in 2016.

 Please find downloadable data on educational attainment and the labor force for the state, MSAs, and counties where available.